NationalBankBelgium/stark/docs/E2E_TESTING.md

 ## BrowserStack (optional)

-The showcase app uses Travis CI and BrowserStack to automatically run e2e-tests on multiple setups (Chrome, Firefox, IE, Safari, Android, IOS, ...).
+The showcase app uses GitHub Actions and BrowserStack to automatically run e2e-tests on multiple setups (Chrome, Firefox, IE, Safari, Android, IOS, ...).

 If you want to run your e2e-tests automatically on multiple setups one of the easiest solutions is BrowserStack.
 They offer a free solution for open source projects.